GitMubarak/wp-display-faq/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Create and display responsive FAQs section in a webpage.
-You can add frequently asked questions on WooCommerce single product page.
+Create and display responsive Accordions, FAQs in a webpage.
+Also create Product FAQ for WooCommerce and display them in a single product page.

 == Description ==

-[Display FAQ](https://displayfaq.hmplugin.com/) is a **WordPress FAQ Accordion Plugin** which will display various FAQs in your WordPress website.
+[Display FAQ](https://displayfaq.hmplugin.com/) is a **WordPress FAQ Accordion Plugin** which will display various responsive Accordions, FAQs in your WordPress website.

 You can create FAQ posts, assign them to various categories and display FAQs in any page or post.